Local SEO beyond Google – How to appear locally on other search engines

 Yahoo has remained fairly popular despite losing the top spot to Google.
 Yahoo News is the most well-known and prominent feature of the search engine.
 This old but reliable search engine still holds 2.67% of global search engine shares and should be utilised when targeting local SEO.

-This private search engine has become a big alternative in recent years for those who value their privacy.
+Duck Duck Go has become a big alternative in recent years for those who value their privacy.
 The engine boasts relevant and local results without tracking or storing user information.
 This is a search engine for those who are conscious of cookies and want their personal information kept offline.
 With around 100 million daily searches, you won’t want to miss using this search engine.

 Learning local SEO can be tricky.
 Now you know why you should use other search engines, but how do you rank on them?
 Let’s get into how you can appear in other areas with your local SEO.

-In order to know how to rank on each search engine, you’ll need to research the elements of local SEO that different search engines favour.
+To know how to rank on each search engine, you’ll need to research the elements of local SEO that different search engines favour.
 Analysing what content each search engine prefers allows you to tailor your local SEO to different options like Bing and Yahoo and increase your chances of ranking independently on each site.

 Just as you would list your company data in Google’s directory (Google My Business) ensure your location data is up to date and submitted to each search engine’s directory.